Efficient Ranking, Order Statistics, and Sorting under CKKS: Multiple Ciphertexts Encoding

 for $i \in \{1, \dots, \numBlocks\}$.
 Note that we can also compute the block-sum first, as $\sum_{j = 1}^{\numBlocks}{\sumR(\encComparison_{i,j})} = \sumR(\sum_{j = 1}^{\numBlocks}{\encComparison_{i,j}})$, allowing for evaluating \sumR \, only once per block.
 The split output $\encRanking_1,\dots,\encRanking_\numBlocks$ can then be merged back into a single ciphertext if needed and if it fits.

-\textbf{All the comparisons can be computed in parallel}, making this approach suitable for a multi-threaded environment.
+The total number of comparisons is $\numBlocks^2$, but they can all be computed in parallel, making this approach suitable for a multi-threaded environment.
 To reduce the computational burden, we notice that not all the comparisons $\encComparison_{i,j}$ are actually needed, as the information in $\encComparison_{i,j}$ is already contained in $\encComparison_{j,i}$ for all $i, j$ (see \Cref{fig:multiCiphertextComparison}).
 In particular, we have that